milonmaze/privacy-terms-observatory/www.linkedin.com/legal/privacy-policy.md

 Data from advertising technologies on and off our Services, pixels, ad tags, cookies, and device identifiers;
 Member-provided information (e.g., profile, contact information, title and industry);
 Data from your use of our Services (e.g., search history, feed, content you read, who you follow or is following you, connections, groups participation, page visits, videos you watch, clicking on an ad, etc.), including as described in Section 1.3;
-Information from advertising partners, vendors and publishers; and Information inferred from data described above (e.g., using job titles from a profile to infer industry, seniority, and compensation bracket; using graduation dates to infer age or using first names or pronoun usage to infer gender; using your feed activity to infer your interests; or using device data to recognize you as a Member).
+Information from advertising partners, vendors and publishers ; and Information inferred from data described above (e.g., using job titles from a profile to infer industry, seniority, and compensation bracket; using graduation dates to infer age or using first names or pronoun usage to infer gender; using your feed activity to infer your interests; or using device data to recognize you as a Member).

 We will show you ads called sponsored content which look similar to non-sponsored content, except that they are labeled as advertising (e.g., as “ad” or “sponsored”).
 If you take a social action (such as like, comment or share) on these ads, your action is associated with your name and viewable by others, including the advertiser.
 Subject to your settings, if you take a social action on the LinkedIn Services, that action may be mentioned with related ads.
 For example, when you like a company we may include your name and photo when their sponsored content is shown.